ashik112/iss-tracker/README.md

 It works properly in `Production` but you have to change the api url to `/satellites` in App.js

+I use [this](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en)  plugin in chrome to get around the CORS issue.

 ## Installation

 ### `npm install`